 In Rio you are never far from a 24-hour drugstore.

 The internet is extremely well developed in Brazil and most hotels will have access to the web.
 There are cyber-cafes in many of the main shopping centres.
-As in Europe, many shopping centres and cafes offer free wifi access, while hotels still sadly tend to charge or restrict usage.
+As in Europe, many shopping centres and cafes offer free wifi access, while some hotels still sadly tend to charge or restrict usage.

 The language of Brazil is Portuguese.
 Spanish and English are the most widely understood and used foreign languages in Rio.